HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 I have grave doubts about doing down this road for two reasons:

 * **Prediction is hard** - predicting what software you need to create is hard.
 It's harder the further out you try.
-Suprisingly soon even the roughest prediction is impossible.
+Surprisingly soon even the roughest prediction is impossible.
 * **Science is unpredictable** - the requirements for the HCA shift.
 The science changes unpredictably.

 Let's say we've gone through the process of planning shown above.
 Or less provocatively, let's say it takes just (!)
 3